oskarcode/cloudflare-app-sec-performance-demo-gcp/README.md

 ---

-**🎯 Current Status:** Production deployed on AWS EC2 with nginx + Django, ready for Cloudflare security demonstrations.
+**🎯 Current Status:** Production deployed on gcp with nginx + Django, ready for Cloudflare security demonstrations.